BeatSaberTournaments/BST.Frontend/README.md

 ## Learn More

+To understand the arrays in the Database, read the [Database Explanation](DATABASE.md).

 To learn more about Next.js, take a look at the following resources:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.